Sam010000101/Bootstrap-Portfolio/README.md

 As a web developer it is important to showcase your work in order to demonstrate your skills & talent to prospective clients and/or employers.

-I have developed a portfolio page to showcase some of my early work as a front-end web developer.
+I have developed a portfolio page utilising Bootstrap 4 to showcase some of my early work as a front-end web developer.
 The portfolio will be considered a 'live' project that will be developed to include further examples of my completed works as I progress my career.

 I have learned and applied the following aspects as part of this HTML & CSS project;